nfasano/nfasano/README.md

 ### Data Science Personal Projects:
 - **Sentiment Analysis Classifier on black lives matter tweets** (Github Repo)
     - Project Description: Given a dataset of xx tweets, some of which I labelled, I built a sentiment analysis classifier to determine wheter a given tweet was .
 This work was completed as a course project for COS xxx at Princeton University.
-    - Skills Demonstrated: Sentiment analysis, NLP, Python programming, classification models and evaluating metrics
+    - Skills Demonstrated: Python, sentiment analysis, NLP, classification models and evaluation metrics, imbalanced datasets
 - **Predicting Fragile Family Outcomes** (Github Repo)
     - Project Description:
     - Skills Demonstrated: